ubuettemeier/OpenCVD/Readme.md

 <p>Der Server bietet vollen Zugriff auf alle Funktionsparameter.
 Das einbinden von Eingabefeldern und Trackbars entfällt.</p>
 -----------------------------------------------------------------------------------------
-OpenCVD is an interactive visualization software.
+<p>OpenCVD is an interactive visualization software.
 It enables fast and effective support in the development of image processing applications.
 It supports a large number of OpenCV functions.
-In addition, specialized components are also available.
+In addition, specialized components are also available.</p>

 The working method is as follows: